MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-overview.md

 To use the deployment service, you use a management tool built on the platform like Microsoft Intune, script common actions using PowerShell, or build your own application.

-To learn more about the deployment service, see:
+To learn more about the deployment service and the deployment process, see:

 - [Prerequisites for Windows Update for Business deployment service](deployment-service-prerequisites.md)
 - [Deploy feature updates using Graph Explorer](deployment-service-feature-updates.md)